FMensurado/fuga/README.md

     TESTSUITE_RUN(suite_name);

-To run a test suite, use the hand tools/test:

-    $ tools/test suite_name

-You can run all test suites in a file or directory by passing those to tools/test instead, or you can run all test suites.
+You can run all test suites in a file or directory in src by passing those to tools/test, or you can run all test suites.

     $ tools/test filename
     $ tools/test directory
     $ tools/test --all

-At this point, don't pass in the .c if you want to test a file!
-That's added automatically.
-In the future, the .c will be allowed, but right now it isn't.